medialab/xan/docs/cmd/run.md

     $ xan run -f script.xan data.csv

+This script can also be fed from stdin using the usual "-" stand-in, in which can you forego the possibility to feed your command its input data through stdin:

+    $ echo 'search -r john | count' | xan run -f - data.csv

 The syntax of those scripts can be thought of as POSIX shell and it will be parsed first by normalizing CRLF newlines to LF then using `shlex`.